 George peak (1337m) is an iconic peak named after the scenic city of George, it overlooks.
 The hike is a strenuous out & back trail that starts and finishes at the Cape Nature Witfontein forestry station.

 The route first follows forest roads through the pine plantations to the base of the Outeniqua Mountains.
 From here you take a footpath down across a stream and then you start climbing up the foothills, across the railway line and up.
 Be sure to take enough water, the stream you crossed is the only one and in the first, third of the route.
 On the ridge (the Saddle) you will encounter a T-junction, left for Cradock Peak and right for George Peak about a kilometer away.
 Incredible views await.

 Weather changes quickly in the mountains so plan your hike carefully, always take warm and wind resistant clothing along, even if the forecast is sunny.
 Hiking sticks/trekking poles are often welcome companions on the steep decent down.

-Permits: Self-issue permits are free and can be obtained from the foyer of the office by the start of the trails.
-Alternatively an permit will be issued by Cape Nature at the main gate during office hours.
+Permits: Permit(s) will be issued by Cape Nature at the main gate during office hours.
 Please adhere to the rules of the reserve at all times and respect others and nature.

 |Distance||± 17.0 km|